|Assessment Type||Assessment length / details||Proportion|

 This module fills a gap in undergraduate creative-writing provision by addressing the core skills required to write creative non-fiction and introducing Part II students to key texts and approaches.
 It will enhance students' fiction and writing skills by expanding the range of material studied and exploring new techniques.

-The module programme is divided into four key themes.
-Although these will be studied separately, an overarching rationale to the module will ask students to consider and scrutinize key questions about creative non-fiction over the 10-weeks of study: what is creative non-fiction and how does it differ from fiction?
+An overarching rationale to the module will ask students to consider and scrutinize key questions about creative non-fiction: what is creative non-fiction and how does it differ from fiction?
 How does research underpin the genre?
 How does the writer get the most from real stories?
 How responsible is the writer for telling the truth?

-Weeks 2 & 3: The writing self: memoir and autobiography.
-Looking at works including Hilary Mantel's memoir Giving up the Ghost, students will explore how to write about the self and personal experiences.
+- The writing self: memoir and autobiography.
+Students will explore how to write about the self and personal experiences.
 How do you express your inner life, your thoughts and feelings – and make them interesting?
 What is the relationship between the writer, and the 'I' in the writing?

-Weeks 4 & 5: The writer in a strange land: travel writing.
+- The writer in a strange land: travel writing.
 Is travel writing only about making journeys?
 What does a reader want from travel writing?
-Students will explore traditional travelogues, as well as contemporary 'hybrid' works including Edmund de Waal's book about travel, history and art, The Hare with Amber Eyes.
+Students will explore traditional travelogues, as well as contemporary 'hybrid' works.

-Weeks 6 & 7: The writer as researcher: history and science.
+- The writer as researcher: history, nature and science.
 Students will look at the ways in which factual research can be brought to the page in a creative way.
-Using works including Kate Summerscale's The Suspicions of Mr Whicher, they will explore research techniques and sources, and experiment with methods for engaging the reader with their material.

 |Skills Type||Skills details|